Kiet Siel

 Keep in mind that the quality and clarity of your writing, and spelling, punctuation, and grammar count!
 Spell-check, grammar-check, and proof-read your summaries before submitting them.

-Homework #2.
-Find, summarize and evaluate a paper or part of a book containing information on annual rings in trees from the Tropics.
+Find, summarize and evaluate a peer-reviewed paper or part of a book containing information on an application of dendrochronology in archeology.
 25 points.

-Homework #3.
-Find, summarize and evaluate a paper, or part of a book containing information on tree rings in roots, branches and other woody structures than the stem, or in shrubs or bushes.
+Find, summarize and evaluate a peer-reviewed paper or part of a book containing information on an application of dendrochronology in ecology.
 25 points.

 The format is: